 Why are style guides important?
 They create brand consistency.

 An effective brand appeals to your target audience, communicates your business values, streamlines your company identity, and develops visual recognition.
-Your brand can’t do its job, though, unless every individual in your company—and all the materials it produces—follow the same visual guidelines.
+Your brand can only provide these benefits if every individual in your company—and all the materials it produces—follow the same visual guidelines.

 By creating a brand strategy and style guide, you can save yourself time and effort when designing marketing materials, web pages, or flyers for your company.